-Babkin Palmomental: a reflex that is found in the middle of the palm.
-If you press into the palm of the hand and there are sensations in the jaw, or mouth movements, then the Babkin Palmomental is retained.
+Hand-Mouth Babkin: a reflex that is found in the middle of the palm.
+If you press into the palm of the hand and there are sensations in the jaw, or mouth movements, then the Babkin is retained.
 If it is retained, it makes it difficult for the fingers to move efficiently and to isolate movement and control for letter formation, to just the fingers.
-Usually the individual will struggle with the tri-point grip and hold their pen in a fashion where the whole hand is required to be involved in letter formation.
-If retained, it will also have an effect on speech development.
+Usually, the individual will struggle with the tri-point grip and hold their pen in a fashion where the whole hand is required to be involved in letter formation.
+If retained it could also have an effect on speech development.

-Palmar Grasp – is closely linked to the Babkin.
-It is found by pressing gently across the top of the palm, just below the fingers.
+Palmar Grasp – closely linked to the Babkin – but found by pressing gently across the top of the palm, just below the fingers.
 If retained, the fingers will curl over, with the stimulation.
 The palm can be very sensitive to touch.
 It is also linked to the emotional ability to let go of things.
 If the fingers don’t understand that they can move independently of the rest of the hand and arm, it makes the process of writing, very tiring and effortful.
 Usually, the whole hand and arm will be engaged in the writing process and there’ll be a great deal of stress and tension, running up the arm, into the shoulder and neck.

-Hands Pulling – This reflex is one that is assessed in new-born babies – You may have seen it on ‘Call the Midwife.’
+Pull to Sit Reflex (Hands Pulling) – This reflex is one that is assessed in new-born babies – You may have seen it on ‘Call the Midwife.’
 When you hold a baby around the wrists and pull them up from laying on their backs – it triggers a reaction in the arms, so they bend slightly, to help assist with the transition of movement.
-The head and core engage in the movement, too.
-A retained Hands Pulling Reflex shows up in tension in the forearms, which makes the process of writing, really difficult.
-Assisting in the sitting up process, should be an automatic, effortless and unconscious response.
+The head and the core of the body should naturally be part of the response.
+An undeveloped Hands Pulling Reflex shows up in tension in the forearms, which makes the process of writing, really difficult.

 We also work with the postural reflexes that are linked to the development of the hand reflexes – Asymmetric Tonic Neck Reflex (ATNR), Symmetric Tonic Neck Reflex (STNR) and Tonic Labyrinthine Reflex (TLR) – and the results are remarkable.

-Bottom line is, if your child finds things difficult to do, there is a reason.
+The bottom line is, if your child finds things difficult to do, there is a reason.
 Find the reason, and work on that – and you’ll get results more quickly, more naturally, and with life changing results.
-Practise does not necessarily make perfect.
+Practice does not necessarily always make perfect.